Updated on October 26th, 2023.

 Article 86 prohibits absence without leave (AWOL).
-Article 91 prohibits you from disobeying a lawful order, and Article 93 prohibits disrespect of a commanding officer.
-You are now officially under military command.
+Article 91 prohibits you from disobeying a lawful order, and Article 93 prohibits disrespecting a commanding officer.
+From this point on, you are now officially under military law.

 The Marine Corps Boot Camp schedule is broken into four distinct phases.
-San Diego’s and Parris Island’s schedules differ slightly, but the outcome is the same.
+San Diego and Parris Island schedules differ slightly, but the outcome is the same.
 The basic outline of recruit training is below — with a complete breakdown of each event in this article.

 - Phase 1